 Based on the requirements of the customer to the content, the study of the subject and SEO tasks, a content strategist will draw up the materials for the quarter ahead.
 A strategist formulates article headings, topics, writes an annotation on each of them (what the requirements and tasks are) and passes the content plan to editors and copywriters.

-It is necessary to realise that an editorial planning is dynamic.
+It is necessary to realize that editorial planning is dynamic.
 It can and should change every week or every day, added with new topics and tasks to update other articles.
 The work on the editorial plan (content plan) should be a non-stop process.
-The market is not static and the objective of the content strategist is to keep track the relevance of published materials.
-It’s very important.
-Publication of high-quality materials on the rising tide of general interest to a certain topic and use of news trends to increase the level of your sales gives you a real opportunity to get explosive growth of traffic from the target audience.
+The market is not static, and the objective of the content strategist is to keep track of the relevance of published materials.
+It’s vital.
+Publication of high-quality articles on the rising tide of general interest to a specific topic and the use of new trends to increase the level of your sales gives you a real opportunity to get explosive growth of traffic from the target audience.

-Take our own website as an example.
-In our marketing and development blog targeting decision makers we have educational materials.
+Take our website as an example.
+Our marketing and development blog targets decision makers so we have educational materials.

-The work on content development is driven by the idea that the content should be spread around the web.
-Who is it intended for?
-What kind of content you need to reach these people?
-The most effective concept is a complex system of diverse content (for different sub-audiences) paired with different communication channels.
-But this is also the most arduous and expensive way.
+The work on content development driven by the idea that the content should spread around the web.
+Who is it destined for?
+What kind of content do you need to reach these people?
+The most effective concept is a complex system of diverse content (for different sub-audiences) paired with different channels of communication.
+But this is also the most expensive and challenging way.
 This concept suggests the development of advertising, entertaining and educational content.
 All of this content (even entertaining one) should be useful to your audience, so forget about kitten gifs.
 Check it out.
-Here are my favourites:
+Here are my favorites:

 - Mobile apps are dying.
-Industry is so my beyound its childhood with emerged Progressive Web Apps (in plain English: (!) single code base for web and mobile) & Hybrid Apps (single code base for both Android & iOS)
+The industry is so beyond its childhood with emerged Progressive Web Apps (in plain English: (!) single code base for web and mobile) & Hybrid Apps (single code base for both Android & iOS)